Sensitivity of Halo Shape Measurements: Conclusion

 \section{Conclusion}

-In this letter, we have introduced a criterion to estimate the sensitivity of shape measurements from $N$-body simulation data and measured the shapes of various haloes to verify the criterion.
-Our main conclusions are: \begin{itemize} \item The accuracy of measured shapes does not only depend on the numerical resolution but also on the density gradient. \item Density cores lead to problematic measurements of shapes in the central region of haloes. \item Care must be taken about the quality of measured shapes, which can be inferred from the criterion in Eq.~\ref{eq:shape_critS} (Eq.~\ref{eq:shape_critE}) when the shape is measured employing a mass tensor computed from particles in elliptical shells (ellipsoids). \end{itemize} Future studies can improve the reliability of their measured shapes by employing the presented shape sensitivity criterion to ensure determining physically meaningful shapes.
+In this paper, we have introduced a criterion to estimate the sensitivity of shape measurements from $N$-body simulation data and measured the shapes of various haloes to verify the criterion.
+Our main conclusions are as follows: \begin{itemize} \item The accuracy of measured shapes does not only depend on the numerical resolution, but also on the density gradient. \item Density cores lead to problematic measurements of shapes in the central region of haloes. \item Care must be taken as to the quality of measured shapes, which can be inferred from the criterion in Eq.~\ref{eq:shape_critS} (Eq.~\ref{eq:shape_critE}) when the shape is measured employing a mass tensor computed from particles in elliptical shells (ellipsoids). \end{itemize} Future studies can improve the reliability of their measured shapes by employing the presented shape sensitivity criterion.
+In this way it is possible to ensure physically meaningful shapes are determined.

 \begin{appendix}